 Due to current Scottish Government restrictions, hybrid seminars for undergraduate and postgraduate taught students will be delivered digitally for the remainder of Semester 2.

 A hybrid seminar is a form of group teaching in which students participate either in-person or digitally at a scheduled class time.
 Hybrid seminars generally take the form of “worked examples” classes where specific problems are introduced by the lecturer, worked on by the class and then discussed.

 Hybrid seminars are delivered alongside the other digital content for your course, and are facilitated by the academic course team, sometimes with the help of tutors and demonstrators.
 They help foster connections and a feeling of community between learners in each course cohort.

-Hybrid seminars have been designed to enable you to attend group teaching safely in-person on campus, and you can find details of the measures which the School has taken to safeguard your health and safety in the Health and Wellbeing section of this page.
+Hybrid seminars have been designed to enable you to attend group teaching safely in-person on campus, when this is possible under current Scottish Government guidance.
+You can find details of the measures which the School has taken to safeguard your health and safety in the Health and Wellbeing section of this page.

 Will hybrid seminars be live and interactive for all students?

 Hybrid seminars will be live and interactive, whether you are attending in-person or digitally.
 Depending on the type of activity being held in a hybrid seminar, all students will be encouraged to participate live.
 Hybrid seminars may include work carried out in smaller breakout groups.